dotnet/csharplang/proposals/improved-interpolated-strings.md

 We make a slight change to the rules for the meaning of an [_interpolated\_string\_expression_](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#interpolated-strings):

 If the type of an interpolated string is `System.IFormattable` or `System.FormattableString`, the meaning is a call to `System.Runtime.CompilerServices.FormattableStringFactory.Create`.
 If the type is `string`, the meaning of the expression is a call to `string.Format`.
-In both cases **if there exists an overload that takes an instance of an _applicable\_interpolated\_string\_builder\_type_, that overload is used according to the builder pattern.
+In both cases **if there exists an overload that takes a single argument and there exists an _implicit\_string\_builder\_conversion_ from the interpolated string to the parameter type, that overload is used according to the builder pattern.
 Otherwise**, the argument list of the call consists of a format string literal with placeholders for each interpolation, and an argument for each expression corresponding to the place holders.

 ### Lowering

 Both the general pattern and the specific changes for interpolated strings directly converted to `string`s follow the same lowering pattern.
-The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _interpolated\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type), and stored into a temp local. `TryFormat` is then repeatedly invoked on that temp, with each part of the interpolated string, in order.
+The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _interpolated\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type), and stored into a temp local. `TryFormat` is then repeatedly invoked on that temp, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat` call returns `false`.
 The temp is then evaluated as the result of the expression.

+**Open Question**

+This lowering means that subsequent parts of the interpolated string after a false-returning `TryFormat` call don't get evaluated.
+This could potentially be very confusing, particularly if the format hole is side-effecting.
+We could instead evaluate all format holes first, then repeatedly call `TryFormat` with the results, stopping if it returns false.
+This would ensure that all expressions get evaluated as one might expect, but we call as few methods as we need to.
+While the partial evaluation might be desirable for some more advanced cases, it is perhaps non-intuitive for the general case.

+Another alternative, if we want to always evaluate all format holes, is to remove the `TryFormat` version of the API and just do repeated `Format` calls.
+The builder can track whether it should just be dropping the argument and immediately returning for this version.

 ## Other considerations

+### Allow `string` types to be convertible to builders as well

+For type author simplicity, we could consider allowing expressions of type `string` to be implicitly-convertible to _applicable\_interpolated\_string\_builder\_types_.
+As proposed today, authors will likely need to overload on both that builder type and regular `string` types, so their users don't have to understand the difference.
+This may be an annoying and non-obvious overhead, as a `string` expression can be viewed as an interpolation with `expression.Length` prefilled length and 0 holes to be filled.

+This would allow new APIs to only expose a builder, without also having to expose a `string`-accepting overload.
+However, it won't get around the need for changes to better conversion from expression, so while it would work it may be unnecessary overhead.

 ### Incorporating spans for heap-less strings